 Omniglot was set up in 1998 by Simon Ager (that's me in the photo), and I have been maintaining and developing the site since then.
 Many other people have made contributions of new material, corrections and suggestions, for which I'm profoundly grateful.

-No. I have A Levels in French and German, a BA (Hons) Chinese and Japanese, and an MA in Linguistics.
+No. I studied French and German in secondary school, have a BA in Chinese and Japanese, and have an MA in Linguistics.
 I have also done short courses in Welsh and Irish, and in traditional Irish and Scottish Gaelic songs, and have taught myself quite a few other languages.
 So I know quite a lot about some languages, and a little about many others, but would not call myself an expert on any of them.
 I rely on books, websites and you, my wonderful visitors, for information and corrections.
 If you spot any mistakes or errors, or can provide new information, please contact me.

 All information and advice I provide on Omniglot and via email is free of charge.
 Omniglot generates income via advertising and affiliate programs and has been my main source of income since 2008.
 The income from the site covers running costs of the site and of its creator/curator.
-For details of advertising opportunites please see my FAQs.
+Details of advertising opportunites.

 If you like the site and would like to help to support it, donations are always welcome: